Diving to Help Save Coral Reefs- Science in Action

 As terrestrial beings, most people are challenged to understand the unique processes of the ocean or even fathom being able to take the plunge and dive below the waves.
 Among the challenges is that urban, rural and geographically land-locked people perceive the ocean to be a distant place beyond their reach.
 In addition, scientists are often conducting research on relevant topics at remote locations where it is virtually impossible for the majority of the general public to gain a first-hand experience.
 This reality creates enormous financial, logistical, physical constraints on bringing people into the field where they can directly explore the ocean.

-CCMI’s education team is developing a pilot project that will transform how we teach children about the ocean.
-The Reefs Go Live pilot will use the Virtual Live Experiences (VLEs) method in connecting students and the public to real-time coral reef activity, in an informal science setting.
+CCMI’s education team has developed a transformational, interactive education programme using Virtual Live Experiences (VLEs) methods to connect students and the public to real-time coral reef activity, in an informal science setting.
 Scientists use high tech face masks and streaming computer equipment to deliver live lessons from the underwater and lab environment.
 Innovative technology enables VLEs to reduce barriers to learning by communicating interactive ‘real-life’ experiences in an informal, scalable science setting.
+Learn more about the programme HERE.

 Do you want your students to be a part of this adventure below the waves?
 Contact us today.